khekrn/go-workshop/concurrency/README.md

 The `context` package allows you to:

+- Provides a mechanism to control the lifecycle, cancellation, and propagation of requests across multiple goroutines
 - Set timeouts and deadlines for operations.
 - Cancel operations when they are no longer needed.
 - Pass request-scoped values through function calls.